ifala/ciao/_posts/2015-02-10-pinsketch.md

 	2015-05-10

-LM3940 1-A !
+LM3480 is to be replaced by LM3940 1-A  !
 I wrong the linear voltage regulator in RGB 3.3v Servo 5v board !
 After discover that ESP 01 was insufficent to do what I want...I need to redisign my breakout board for integrate the ESP8266 rev A by Olimex, add a Button (maybe direct from Gpio pin of the WiFi board)

+	2015-04-21

+output device: I created a similar breakout pcb board, to interface ESP with ATTYNY44.
+- I had to undestand better the battery features and the mini servo for insert a proper voltage regulator (by now I used a LM3480).

+	2015-02-11

 ![6]({{ site.url }}/images/finalproject/pin/6.jpg)